Fiedzia/dbfish/README.md

 Fancy features:

  * progressbar
  * color support
  * truncate long texts

 TODO:

-    * more sources (sqlite, csv, PostgreSQL, BigQuery, maybe json/Solr/ES)
+ * more sources (sqlite, CSV, PostgreSQL, BigQuery, maybe json/Solr/ES)
-    * more destinations (fancy html, HDF5, ODF, XLSX)
+ * more destinations (fancy html, HDF5)
  * support a bit more MySQL features (few types were ommited)
  * helpful error messages
  * kill all .unwrap()
-    * debug destination
+ * debug source/destination
+ * tests

 Design principles:

 * Keep it simple.
 This is not a tool that translates every feature of every database perfectly.
 * Verbose errors.
 If something doesn't work, say it.
 Swallowing errors silently is not acceptable.

 Development:

-You will need [link Rust](https://www.rust-lang.org/).
+You will need [Rust](https://www.rust-lang.org/).
 I recommend using latest stable version.
 Once you have that, running cargo build --release should just work, generating target/release/dbexport binary.
 You will also need sqlite3 installed, since its dynamically linked.